 - Customer service.
 How much help will be available if you hit a snag or have a question?
 Are the support hours convenient?

 The exchange rate determines how much one country’s currency is worth in another currency.
 When a country’s currency is strong, it will yield more money when exchanging it in a country with a weak currency.
 Like most countries, the Dominican Republic’s exchange rate is flexible, which means it can change from moment to moment.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

 Ways to send money to the Dominican Republic?

 - Bank transfers.
 Most major banks offer wire transfers to the Dominican Republic.

 - Money transfer providers.
 Online providers like TransferWise and WorldRemit can help you transfer money quickly and easily.
-World First and OFX are both trusted partners of Finder.com and are offering Finder readers an exclusive deal of $0 in fees.
+OFX is a trusted partners of Finder.com and is offering Finder readers an exclusive deal of $0 in fees.

 - Transfer companies with cash pickup.
 Providers like Western Union and MoneyGram offer this service — your recipient can sometimes pick up the cast within minutes.